The Five Lives Of Lil Wayne's 'Tha Carter V'

 The last time we collectively clamored for a Lil Wayne LP was back in 2011: After two lackluster departures from the Carter series (Rebirth and I Am Not A Human Being), both released in the same year of his Rikers Island prison stint, The Carter IV was anticipated as a return to form, but it didn't pack the same punch as his Carter III classic.
 Easily one of the most influential artists of the 21st century, Wayne's DNA courses through the veins of nearly every mainstream rapper working in his wake today — but the legal hang-ups and label drama seem to have contributed to years of creative inconsistency.

 His relevance, however, isn't determined solely by his output.
 Like any artist with a long-mythologized album who has waged a public fight for it to come out, Wayne's cult status is transcendent at this point: He's the antihero hip-hop has been rooting for and it's time to see if this album will live up to the hype.
-Maybe there's probably no way it can at this point.
+Maybe there's no way it can at this point.
 But between commercial reception (which will be crazy out the gate) and critical response (which will be nonstop), Wayne's return to relevance will be unstoppable in 2018 — even if only for one week. --Rodney Carmichael